Vivian (Paper Mario): Critical reception

 Automaton staff discussed how the term "otokonoko" was, at the time of the game's release, becoming more recognized, used to refer to both crossdressing men and trans women.
 They suggested that Vivian could be seen as the first otokonoko character in video games, despite also recognizing her as a trans woman.
 While discussing Beldam's transphobia, the author argued that while they could have removed the transphobia for political correctness, they prefer it to be there, arguing that depicting transphobia isn't a bad thing if the work is itself tolerant.
 They also speculated whether Vivian's status as a trans woman would be retained, noting that the subject is sensitive and should be handled with care.
 They suggested that since the English and German versions of the original dropped her trans identity that the Japanese version could do the same, though they argued this would constitute a betrayal of Vivian fans.
 They were initially considering this possibility due to certain changes made to the Japanese version that matched changes in the English version, but were unsure if they would change Vivian to no longer be transgender due to a line of dialogue in Japanese where Beldam calls them the "Three Shadows," arguing that if Vivian was not transgender, there would be no need for Beldam to change it from "Three Shadow Sisters."
-They praised Vivian as a courageous character due to how difficult it is to come out about their identity, noting how her behavior, manner of speaking, and appearance show her as someone who works hard to be accepted as a woman.
+They praised Vivian as a courageous character due to how difficult it is for people to come out about their identity, noting how her behavior, manner of speaking, and appearance show her as someone who works hard to be accepted as a woman.
 Inside Games writer Yabata also questioned whether Vivian's gender would change, noting that this question was a common one among fans of the game.

-Some critics were displeased with how Vivian's gender was presented in the Japanese localization, however.
-Writer Laura Kate Dale was critical of dialogue in the game that stated she was at one time male, feeling it suggested she was not truly female.
-Vivian has been compared to fellow trans Nintendo character Birdo, who is similarly misgendered in some games and had her trans identity removed in English localizations.
+Some critics were displeased with how Vivian's gender was presented in the Japanese version of the original GameCube game, however.
+Writer Laura Kate Dale was critical of dialogue that stated she was at one time male, feeling it suggested she was not truly female.
+Vivian has been compared to Birdo, another transgender character in the Mario franchise, who is similarly misgendered in some games and had her trans identity removed in English localizations.

+In 2025, Paper Mario: The Thousand-Year Door was nominated for the GLAAD Media Award for Outstanding Video Game at the 36th GLAAD Media Awards, which honored 2024 media with fair, accurate, and inclusive representations of the LGBTQ community.
+The honor was ultimately awarded to Dragon Age: The Veilguard.